citing sources

 (Smith 1999:24-27).
 Or: According to Smith (1999:24-27),....
 In your list of "References Cited" use tabs to indent the year and subsequent lines; you do not need to replicate the idiosyncratic spacing presented in the Style Guide.

-Article in a Journal:
+Article in a Journal, in References Cited:

 Ashmore, Wendy